Continuing healthcare

 Payments until 2013 were administered by primary care trusts, and this was transferred to clinical commissioning groups.
 Many CCGs found towards the end of 2014 that they were in financial difficulties facing the combination of an ageing population with complex health needs and increasingly expensive care packages.

-To qualify a comprehensive assessment of the person's care needs must be carried out by a multidisciplinary team, including relevant specialist and non-specialist assessments.
-An eligible person must establish that they have complex medical condition and substantial and ongoing care needs.
-The framework replaced PCT's individual policies for assessing eligibility for continuing care and local care planning and review processes with the intention that the same criteria would be used throughout England.
+A comprehensive assessment of the person's care qualifications needs must be carried out by a multidisciplinary team, including relevant specialist and non-specialist assessments.
+An eligible person must establish that they have a complex medical condition and substantial and ongoing care needs.
+The framework replaced PCTs' individual policies for assessing eligibility for continuing care and local care planning and review processes, with the intention that the same criteria would be used throughout England.
 Funding already in place may be withdrawn following a joint reassessment of health and social care needs.
 A CCG's decision that someone is not eligible can be appealed through local resolution and then by an Independent Review Panel through NHS England.
 The final opportunity to challenge a decision is through the ombudsman.
 The decision can be challenged on grounds of process or application of the eligibility criteria.

-In October 2014 the Northern, Eastern and Western Devon Clinical Commissioning Group found they were seeing an average of 34 CHC claims each month and planned to save up to £4.5 million by reviewing the decision making thresholds for these claims.
+In October 2014 the Northern, Eastern and Western Devon Clinical Commissioning Group found they were seeing an average of 34 CHC claims each month and planned to save up to £4.5 million by reviewing the decision-making thresholds for these claims.
 It also aimed to bring the prices paid into line with other areas and possibly bring assessment of claims carried out by community providers back in house.

-In 2015-16 about £3.1 billion was spent.
+In 2015-16, about £3.1 billion was spent.
 From November 2018 new guidance, issued without any public consultation, comes into force.
 37 CCGs have introduced policies to cap the cost of providing support in a person's home at the cost of a residential care placement.

-The Equality and Human Rights Commission wrote to thirteen clinical commissioning groups which it considered had placed “arbitrary caps” on funding and failed to consider patients' individual needs.
+The Equality and Human Rights Commission wrote to thirteen clinical commissioning groups which is considered to have placed “arbitrary caps” on funding and failed to consider patients' individual needs.
 It threatened judicial review proceedings over such illegal discriminatory funding policies for people with serious long-term health conditions.
 The chief executive Rebecca Hilsenrath said: “It is utterly unacceptable that anyone should be forced into residential care when they are healthy enough to live independently and with their families.
 We will use our powers to ensure that the NHS thinks about this again.”

 A new decision-making framework came into force on 1 October 2018, although there was no change to the eligibility criteria.